First, let's set the right expectations

 In addition to getting better vapor, you will also get better flavor and potency because you will be extracting more of the active substances in the herb.
-You will also lower the draw resistance so you don’t have to pull as hard from the vape’s mouthpiece.
+You will also lower the draw resistance, so you don’t have to pull as hard from the mouthpiece.

 Turn Up The Heat

-Above all, this tip might depend on vapers’ preference and could be subjective to some.
-Frankly speaking, the higher you set your temperature, the closer you will come to a smoke-like experience and the stronger the effects of your vapor will.
+This tip might depend on vapers preference and could be subjective to some.
+The higher you set your temperature, the closer you will come to a smoke-like experience, and the stronger the effects of your vapor will.

-I start most of my sessions around 375F and increase up to 410F towards the end.
-It’s nice to start a session low and get that fresh aroma and then increase to really get the full effect.
+I start most of my sessions around 380°F and increase up to 390°F towards the end.
+It’s nice to start a session low and get that fresh aroma and then increase to get the full effect.

 Use The Right Inhaling Technique